 These are anonymous alerts sent to Stymie and are designed to keep our young people safe.
 If a friend is being harmed in any way - let someone know.
 The first conversations we have, will be with the student who is experiencing harm - they will know they are not alone.

-PBC Year Coordinators are the first point of contact for students and parents/caregivers.
+PBC Heads of Year are the first point of contact for students and parents/caregivers.

 Deans of Students

-PBC Deans of Students provide valuable support with regard to student welfare and complex issues.
+PBC Deans of Students provide valuable support with regard to student engagement and wellbeing.